GusBraud/mei_tools/README.md

 #### Step 5:  Build Tuples for Processor

-Here we make 'pairs' of each mei file and its corresponding metadata dictionary:
+Now we make 'pairs' of each mei file and its corresponding metadata dictionary and store them as a list of tuples:

 ```python
 pairs_to_process = []